clbarry/venture/README.md

   - Debug following feature: following filter tested, accurately showing itineraries from followed users and if they are listed as a collaborator on an itinerary.
   - Users frustrated that you could not order the activities in a day.
 Added move up and down options for each activity in the array using indexing.
 Up decreases the index and down increases the index.
   - Itinerary activities details: users wanted more details about the itinerary activities.
 Added a travel tips text entry option at the itinerary level to allow for more details in the create form.
 Travel tips added to the itinerary cards for users to view.
-  - Add activities to the categories searched in the search bar.
+  - Add activities and tips to the categories searched in the search bar.
   - Added an * to all required fields with a message indicating all fields with a * are required.
   - It was not clear to users if they needed to select Add Activities to start adding or to save them.
 Updated language on the create page to make it clearer how to begin each action.
   - Feed page scrolling: The feed page was reorganized using Bootstrap grid to show 3 itinerary cards per row.
 React Bootstrap accordion feature was added to minimize the card body for easier viewing.
 An expand all and collapse all button was added.
 React Bootstrap Pagination component was added for better page navigation; the random loading was removed for consistency.
   - Collaboration feature not clear: Added verbiage indicating collaborators can edit, but not delete itineraries in the create page form.
 Tested access to collaborate feature; successfully able to collaborate.
+  - Modified color palette for consistency of action buttons and accessibility.

 - Julia:
   - Add a pencil icon to the itinerary on the profile page that redirects to the edit page.